Werner Buchholz

 Werner Buchholz (24 October 1922 – 11 July 2019) was a German-American computer scientist.
 After growing up in Europe, Buchholz moved to Canada and then to the United States.
 He worked for International Business Machines (IBM) in New York.
 In June 1956, he coined the term "byte" for a unit of digital information.
 In 1990, he was recognized as a computer pioneer by the Institute of Electrical and Electronics Engineers.

 Biography

 Early life

 Werner Buchholz was born on 24 October 1922 in Detmold, Germany.
 His older brother, Carl Hellmut and he were the sons of the merchant Julius Buchholz and his wife, Elsa Buchholz|Elsa.
-Due to the growing anti-semitism in Detmold in 1936, the family moved to Cologne.
+Due to the growing antisemitism in Detmold in 1936, the family moved to Cologne.
 Werner was able to go to England in 1938 where he attended school, while Carl Hellmut emigrated to the United States.

 Because of the threat of invasion in May 1940, Werner with other refugee students was interned by the British and later sent to Canada.
 With the help of the Jewish community in Toronto, he was released in 1941 and able to attend the University of Toronto.
 He completed his training as an electrical engineer in the United States at Caltech.
 His parents were murdered in 1942 (Julius) and 1944 (Elsa) in a concentration camp in Litzmannstadt (Łódź).